Rav Kook Torah

 Destined for Gehinnom

 When we observe a primitive people who rob and plunder, we attribute their actions to their savage and uncultured nature.
-However, when dealing with a civilized nation, we expect them to recognize the value of just and equitable dealings.
-When a highly-developed society is gripped by a belligerent spirit of conquest and oppression, like the ancient Persians who subjugated the Jewish communities under their control, then they are destined to be judged harshly by the Eternal Judge.
+However, when dealing with a civilized nation, we expect them to recognize the value of just and equitable conduct.
+When a highly-developed society is gripped by a belligerent spirit of conquest and oppression, like the ancient Persians who subjugated the Jewish communities under their dominion, they are destined to be judged harshly by the Eternal Judge.

-The expression “consecrated and destined for Gehinnom” indicates that this judgment is not due to a primitive nature, but rather the result of a willful choice.
+Thus Rav Yoseph described them as “consecrated and destined for Gehinnom.”
+This judgment stems not from a primitive nature, but from a deliberate choice.
 The cultured Persians should have chosen the path of goodness, but instead opted for the path of violence and subjugation.

 Forgetting God